trazonm/BakaWorld-X/README.md

-# 🎌 BakaWorld X
+# 🎌 BakaWorld χ

 **A modern anime, manga, and comics platform with integrated torrent management**

-BakaWorld X is a full-stack web application built with SvelteKit that provides streaming, reading, and torrent management capabilities.
+BakaWorld χ is a full-stack web application built with SvelteKit that provides streaming, reading, and torrent management capabilities.
 Features Real-Debrid integration, Jackett torrent search, and a modern anime-inspired UI with dual theme support.

 ## ✨ Features